arvigeus/AZ-204/NOTES.md

 - `dotnet/api/`: C#
 - `powershell/module`: Powershell

+## General (applicable to many modules)

+- Soft-delete is considered best practice in terms of security, but it also increases cost.
+If question asks to minimize costs, choose the option that disables or doesn't enable soft-delete.

+## Trick questions

+- Same command with update and create: if question is "You have X", then choose "update".
+- The question may require something cheap and easy, but then sneakily insert a condition that disqualifies the cheapest option.
+Example: cheap no-hassle auto renewed certificates - usually you can go with the free option, but if it requires to be used for multiple apps, then free is not applicable.
+- `C#` is not the same as `C# script`!
+Threat it like it's some weird cousin of JS.

 ## Breadcrumb trail

 If question requires to figure out the order of commands, look for hints in code: for example Step X is using a variable initialized in Step Y, it means the order is Y, X.